Joint Venture Agreement: How to Write (52 Free Templates)

 When any party changes its goals

-Joint ventures are always based on achieving a combined target.
+They are always based on achieving a combined target.
 However, these targets can change.
 Any of the parties involved in the agreement can choose to chart a new course for their company and run with a new company vision.
-The parties involved in the joint venture can opt to end their agreement if their goals no longer align or new goals arise.
+The parties involved in the venture can opt to end their agreement if their goals no longer align or new goals arise.

 If the duration has elapsed